EqualExperts/Midas/distribution-template/ReadMe.txt

 Running Midas
 * After having exploded the Midas zip -
   * For Unix machine, grant executable permissions to midas.sh script.
-  * In order to start Midas, run midas.sh backing up a MongoDB (participating in a ReplicaSet), you
+  * In order to start Midas, run midas.sh/midas.bat backing up a MongoDB (participating in a ReplicaSet), you need to provide path of deltas directory, mongoHost, mongoPort, midasHost and midasPort.
+  * For delta scripts follow the conventions given in Midas-Overview-Guide.pdf